Police arrest suspect following assault incidents

 The investigation remains ongoing.

-TB26004504 A Thunder Bay Police Service drug trafficking investigation has led to the seizure of suspected illegal drugs and charges.
-Officers with the Intelligence Unit searched a home on Margaret Street on February, 03, 2026, as part of the investigation.
-During the search suspected cocaine, fentanyl, cash, and other items associated with drug trafficking were seized.
-Two people in the home were also arrested.
-As a result of the investigation, 55-year-old Lynda MCCALLUM from Thunder Bay is facing the following charges: • Possession of a Schedule 1 substance for the purpose of trafficking – cocaine • Possession of proceeds of property obtained by crime under $5,000 • Failure to comply with release order MCCALLUM remains in custody with a future court date.
-The second suspect has been released with a future court date and is not being named until their charges are read before the court.
+TB26017508 A Thunder Bay Police Service drug trafficking investigation has led to multiple charges.
+On May 11, 2026, officers with the Intelligence Unit with the assistance of the Community Oriented Response and Engagement (CORE) Unit and the Emergency Task Unit searched a home on Clavet Street.
+During the search, officers seized a quantity of suspected crack cocaine, Canadian currency and drug paraphernalia consistent with drug trafficking.
+As a result of the investigation, 55-year-old Lynda MCCALLUM from Thunder Bay is facing the following charges: • Possession of a Schedule 1 substance for the purpose of trafficking - cocaine • Possession of property obtained by crime under $5,000 • Traffic in Schedule 1 substance – cocaine • Failure to comply with release order The accused was remanded into custody following their first court appearance.
+The investigation remains ongoing.